C.H. Hamilton Cup

 2.3 Competition Placing

-In the event of teams finishing on equal points, the right to play in playoffs or finals will be determined as follows:
+In the event of teams finishing on equal points, the right to play in the preliminary finals series and grand final match will be determined as follows:

 • the team with the most number of wins